shehab-bs1553/ML_weekly_task-5_Sentiment-analysis/README.md

                pip install nltk

 ## Usage
-### Run the main function to start the sentiment analysis.
-The script will prompt you to choose between analyzing text from a file or entering text directly.
+#### Run the main function to start the sentiment analysis.

+#### The script will prompt you to choose between analyzing text from a file or entering text directly.

       python sentiment_analysis/main.py

-## Option 1: Analyze Text from a File
+* #### Option 1: Analyze Text from a File

     Place your text file named input.txt in the ML_weekly_task-5_Sentiment-analysis/sentiment_analysis/ directory.

-#### Select option 1 when prompted.
+    Select option 1 when prompted.
 The code executes the text from the input.txt file.

-#### Select option 2 when prompted.
+* #### Option 2: Select option 2 when prompted.

     Enter your text in the console.

-#### Quitting
+* #### Quitting

      Enter q to quit the program.

 ## Preprocessing Steps

-#### * Lowercasing: Converts all characters in the text to lowercase.
+  * #### Lowercasing: Converts all characters in the text to lowercase.

-#### * Punctuation Removal: Removes all punctuation from the text.
+  * #### Punctuation Removal: Removes all punctuation from the text.

-#### * Spelling Correction: Correct spelling using the autocorrect library.
+  * #### Spelling Correction: Correct spelling using the autocorrect library.

-#### * Stopword Removal: Removes common English stopwords using NLTK.
+  * #### Stopword Removal: Removes common English stopwords using NLTK.

 ## Model Details
 ## The model used is